apache/arrow/docs/source/cpp/memory.rst

       alias perf=/usr/lib/linux-tools/<version-path>/perf

-To track allocations, create probe points on each of the jemalloc methods used.
+To track allocations, create probe points on each of the allocator methods used.
-Collecting ``$params`` allows us to record the size of the allocations requested, while collecting ``$retval`` allows us to record the address of recorded allocations, so we can correlate them with the call to free/deallocate.
+Collecting ``$params`` allows us to record the size of the allocations requested, while collecting ``$retval`` allows us to record the address of recorded allocations, so we can correlate them with the call to free/de-allocate.

 .. tabs::